 The Duration of Juvederm

 Every injection takes a few minutes.
 On the other hand, you will need a lot of injections for every facial treatment area.
-It depends on the size of the treatment part; the total anticipated time can be 15 to 60 minutes.
-This assures instant results.
+It depends on the size of the treatment part; the total anticipated time can be 15 minutes.

 The Duration of Restylane

-Every injection takes between 15 minutes and one hour for every session.
-This is normal for derma fillers as a whole.
+Every injection takes between 15-20 minutes and for every session.
+This is normal for dermal fillers as a whole.
 So while you may see some results immediately, you might not see the full effects after the injection for a couple of days.

 Restylane Vs. Juvéderm: Results